PREPARING FOR SURGERY

 - More convenient and less messy than ice or gel packs

 How to Use

 With the addition of ice and water, patients receive 6-8 hours of effortless cold therapy.
 Follow instructions provided by the manufacturer on how to operate and guidelines for use provided by your Surgeon.
-Typically, our recommendation is to use continuously for the first 48 hours after surgery.
-For the next 5-7 days, use 3-5 times per day in 30-45 minutes increments.
+Typically, our recommendation is to use it continuously for the first 48 hours after surgery.
+For the next 5-7 days, use 3-5 times daily in 30-45 minutes increments.
 After that, it can be used as needed for pain.
 Please note that a barrier must be placed between the cooling bladder and the patient’s skin (a thin kitchen towel works well) to avoid skin irritation and frostbite.

 For more info and to watch a video, click here.